groupultra/sdk-public/projects/demo/RedisTutorial.md

     return [k.decode() for k in out]
 ```

 Note: Redis is supposed to save automaticly before exiting when a "kill" command is sent to the process.
 However, only redis-stack-server, not redis-server, seems to autosave on exit.
-A single call to band.database.redis.save() will save *all* changes to the dict.
+A single call to channel.database.redis.save() will save *all* changes to the dict.

 ## Redis OM Setup